-For the 2016/17 school year, 8000 top B.C. graduates with the highest cumulative average based on courses required for graduation (both required and elective) are eligible to receive a \$1250 scholarship voucher to use towards their post-secondary tuition.
+The top 8000 B.C. graduates with the highest cumulative average based on courses required for graduation (both required and elective) are eligible to receive a \$1250 scholarship voucher to use towards their post-secondary tuition.
 The Ministry will determine recipients based on students' achievement in Grades 10, 11, and 12 courses that satisfy graduation program requirements (including elective courses).
-Grad Transitions will not be included.
 A cumulative average percentage will be calculated and form the basis for awarding the BC Achievement Scholarship.